esa-tu-darmstadt/altis_sycl/README.md

 Altis-SYCL is a SYCL-based implementation of the [Altis GPGPU benchmark suite](https://github.com/utcs-scea/altis) (originally written in CUDA) for CPUs, GPUs, and FPGAs.

-Altis-SYCL has been migrated from CUDA using the [DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html) (DPCT) of oneAPI 2022.1.
+Altis-SYCL has been migrated from CUDA using the [DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html) (DPCT) of oneAPI v2022.1.
 Our main focus has been to evaluate the performance of these GPU-tailored SYCL kernels and to investigate their optimization potential for FPGAs.
-For some cases, minor changes were made to speedup the FPGA port as our interest lies in the achievable performance without major rework of the kernels.
+For some cases, minor code changes were made to speedup the FPGA port as our interest lies in the achievable performance without major rework of the kernels.

-The [`benchmarks.md`](benchmarks.md) file contains a portion of our benchmark results with various accelerators.
+The [`benchmarks.md`](benchmarks.md) file contains a portion of our performance evaluation on various accelerators.

 # Directory Structure

 ## unmodified_migration
-Contains the unmodified output code migrated by DPCT.
-Does not compile.
+It contains the unmodified output code migrated by DPCT.
+It does _not_ compile.

 ## cross_accelerator
-Running and validated _level 2_ benchmarks.
+It contains the functional and validated _level 2_ benchmarks.

+For achieving this, we performed the following:
+- Addressed all DPCT-inserted warnings
-All DPCT-inserted warnings were addressed.
-Non-required features were removed, e.g., support for USM in benchmarks, or CUDA Graphs.
-Removed all DPCT library usages to support event-based timing measurements.
+- Removed non-required features, e.g., support for USM in benchmarks, or CUDA Graphs
+- Removed all DPCT library usages to support event-based timing measurements

 For comparing the performance between CUDA and SYCL, _level 1_ benchmarks are also included.
 However, these were only tested on NVIDIA GPUs using the CUDA backend of DPCT.

 The benchmarks were adapted to close the performance gap between CUDA and SYCL on an RTX 2080 GPU.
-These adaptations encompass e.g., removal of loop-unrolling and altering inlining behaviour of functions due to differences in NVCC and DPC++ compilers.
+These adaptations include removing loop-unrolling as well as adapting inlining behaviour of functions due to differences in NVCC and DPC++ compilers.

-Runs correctly on the following hardware:
+The benchmarks run correctly on the following hardware:
 * Intel and AMD x64 CPUs (Ryzen, Epyc, Core i and Xeon) - by default
 * Intel GPUs - by default
 * NVIDIA GPUs using the DPC++ CUDA backend - when `USE_CUDA` CMake variable is set